Removal of the flyover

 On 16 September 2019, it was confirmed that the flyover would be closed permanently on safety grounds following the recommendation of a detailed engineering report, which revealed new defects within the concrete foundations.

-Essex County Council is now seeking to have the structure removed as soon as possible, with preliminary works, including the removal of automated flyover signs on the approaches to the junction, scheduled to start shortly.
+Essex County Council is now seeking to have the structure removed as soon as possible, with preliminary works, including the removal of automated flyover signs on the approaches to the junction, completed in November 2019.

-The removal of the main structure is then expected to start in early 2020.
+The dismantling and removal of the main structure is expected to start in early February 2020.
 More information about the upcoming works to remove the flyover can be found on the Army and Navy flyover page.

 Measures have already been put in place to help keep traffic moving in the interim following the flyover closure while a long-term solution for the junction is developed.